Home / Journals / CHD / Vol.14, No.5, 2019

 Abstract Background/Hypothesis/Objectives: Postoperative complications after the Fontan operation for single ventricle heart disease are common and include persistent pleural drainage and prolonged length of hospital stay (LOS).
 Diastolic ventricular dysfunction may increase risk for postoperative complications by raising central venous pressures.
 We sought to determine the relationship between preoperative echocardiographic measurements of diastolic function, including myocardial deformation imaging, on (a) preoperative invasive catheterization measurements and (b) postoperative outcomes after the Fontan procedure.

 Design/Methods: All patients that underwent Fontan procedure from 2011 to 2017 were included.
 Echocardiograms performed within 6 months prior to Fontan operation were evaluated.
-Measurements of ventricular global and… More >
+Measurements of… More >

 • Open AccessOpen Access